 “If the sexual experience is not something you like in and of itself, then the quality of the relationship becomes a bigger determining factor—the intimacy, the connection you feel, the closeness is a motivator to engage in sex.
 For those who see intrinsic value in sex, who like it in and of itself, the quality of the relationship with their partner is not the determining factor for engaging in sex”.

-Desire is built on motivation, and if we’re not rewarded with what we need through sex, our libido can dip.
+Desire is built on motivation, and if we are someone who engages in sex for closeness with our partner but we’re not rewarded with what we need through sex (or things feel a bit frosty and we can’t overcome that barrier to get close), our libido can dip.

 Troubles with too little intimacy: